mit-rss/final_challenge_inperson/README.md

 These speeds are measured in ERPM.
 The conversion factor is 4614 ERPM per m/s (this is a parameter at the top of the file).
 The hardware limit is ~20000 ERPM. *This should be the maximum value you set in `vesc.yaml`*.

 Note that this does not change the max speed of the joystick.
 If you want the joystick to command a higher speed change the scale parameter for drive.speed in this file: https://github.com/mit-racecar/racecar/blob/master/racecar/config/racecar-v2/joy_teleop.yaml.
 The scale parameter multiples the joystick output which is in the range [−1,1] to produce a speed.

+## FAQ

+### Part A: Final Race

+*Do we need to design a safety controller for this challenge?*
+* You should run some kind of safety controller during the challenge, but don't need to spend a lot of time adapting it to the race setting.
+The easiest way to keep the race collision-free will be for each team to design a robust lane-following solution and remain in-lane.
+Note: some teams showed solutions in Lab 3 that considered a fixed angle range in front of a car only when deciding when to stop the car. **You should make sure that cars racing alongside yours will not wrongly trigger your safety controller, especially when turning bends in the track!** Consider testing with objects in adjacent lanes.

+*Will we be penalized if another car comes into our lane and we crash?*
+* No. If you stay in your lane, you will not be considered at fault for any collision.
+We will give every team the opportunity to record three interference-free lap times on race day.

+*Doesn't the car in the outside lane have to travel farther?*
+* We will stagger the starting locations so every car travels the same distance.
+You should be prepared to race in any lane.

+### Part B: Dynamic Maneuver Challenge
+(Note: a "gate" refers to a pair of cones that the car is expected to pass through.)

+*Will the gates always be in the same configuration?*
+* The gate positions, gate lanes, and order of gate colors may change on race day.
+We do guarantee that the two cones in each gate will have the same color, and each gate's cones will be placed in one of the following lane pairs: [(1, 3), (2, 4), (3, 5), (4, 6)].
+Also, the (1, 3) and (4, 6) gates won't be in sequence (maximum number of lanes to move between gates is two).

+*What is the minimum and maximum distance between gates?*
+* The minimum distance will be six meters.
+There is no maximum distance.

+*How many gates will there be on race day?*
+* Four.

+### Part C: Backwards Navigation Challenge

+*Will the gates always be in the same configuration?*
+* Same answer as part B.

+*What is the minimum and maximum distance between gates?*
+* Same answer as part B.

+*How many gates will there be on race day?*
+* Two.